PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 # Answer
 1. Start an Anaconda prompt console.
 Type *anaconda* in the Windows search box and click on **Anaconda prompt** when it appears in the search list.
 A console window will appear.

-1. Return to the *qiskitenv* environment with this command:
+1. Enter the *qiskitenv* environment with this command:
 ```
 conda activate qiskitenv
 ```